dc4eu/educational-pilot/OfficialDeliverables/DSTRL/pilot1/PAs/AUAS/DC4EU_DSTRL_AUAS.md

 - **Piloting agent name**: Amsterdam University of Applied Sciences (AUAS)
 - **Scenario title**: EducationalID and credential issuance with QR-based verification
 - Date of submission
-- **Point of contact (SPOC)**: SURF【45†source】
+- **Point of contact (SPOC)**: SURF

 ## 2. Scenario characterisation
-- User journeys to be implemented: onboarding, PID retrieval, EducationalID issuance, diploma/microcredential issuance, QR-based verification【68†source】
+- User journeys to be implemented: onboarding, PID retrieval, EducationalID issuance, diploma/microcredential issuance, QR-based verification
-- Target groups and end-user roles: Students and/or employees (target: 25)【68†source】
+- Target groups and end-user roles: Students and/or employees (target: 25)
 - Electronic Attestations of Attributes (EAAs) involved (to be issued or verified)
 - Institutional systems/databases connected to the credential workflows
 - Technical components used (e.g. PID service, Issuer/Verifier platforms, EUDIW wallet)